 Fixed assets leased by the Company shall be recognized as fixed assets acquired under finance leases when they meet one or more of the following criteria: 1 Upon expiration of the lease term, the ownership of the leased assets shall be transferred to the Company.2 The Company has the option right to purchase the leased assets, and the concluded purchase price is expected to be far lower than the fair value of the leased assets when exercising the option right.
-Therefore, the exercise of this option right by the Company can be determined reasonably on the starting date of the lease.3 Even though the ownership of the assets is not transferred, the lease term accounts for most of the service life of the leased assets.4 The present value of the minimum lease payment of the Company on the lease start date is almost equal to the fair value of the leased assets on the lease start date.5 In case of special properties of the leased assets and no large alteration, only the Company can use them.
+Therefore, the exercise of this option right by the Company can be determined reasonably on the starting date of the lease.3 Even though the ownership of the assets is not transferred, the lease term accounts for most of the service life of the leased assets.4 The present value of the minimum lease start date.5 In case of special properties of the leased assets and no large alteration, only the Company can use them.
 Fixed assets leased by finance lease shall be recorded at the lower of the fair value of the leased assets on the lease start date and the present value of the minimum lease payment.
 The minimum lease payment is taken as the recorded value of long-term payables, and the difference is taken as unrecognized financing expenses.
 Initial direct expenses such as handling fees, attorney fees, travel expenses, stamp duty, etc., which occur during the lease negotiation and signing of the lease contract, are included in the value of the leased assets.
 Unrecognized financing expenses are amortized by the effective interest rate method in each period of the lease term.
 Fixed assets leased by financing shall be depreciated by adopting policies consistent with the self-owned fixed assets.
-If it can be reasonably determined that the ownership of the leased asset will be acquired upon the expiration of the lease term, depreciation shall be accrued within the serviceable life of the leased asset; If it is impossible to reasonably determine that the ownership of the leased asset can be acquired at the expiration of the lease term, depreciation shall be accrued within the shorter of the lease term and the serviceable life of the leased asset.
+If it can be reasonably determined that the ownership of the leased asset will be acquired upon the expiration of the lease term, depreciation shall be accrued within the serviceable life of the leased asset; If it is impossible to reasonably determine that the ownership of the lease term and the serviceable life of the lease term, depreciation shall be accrued within the shorter of the lease term and the serviceable life of the lease term.

-25. Construction in progress
+25.Construction in progress